Dan-Cao/hack-night/2022_12_super_bomber_elf/README.md

 [a3.py](a3.py) - allows the board to update independently without any input

 * Only works with Windows due to use of the `win32api.GetAsyncKeyState` API

+[a4.py](a4.py) - eliminates screen flashing by rendering using curses

+* Also adds colours and symbols for improved readability

+[a5.py](a5.py) - list player scores and add differentiating symbols for each player